staceyso/BI_2021_Python/README.md

 ```
 source pain/bin/activate
 ```
-Install required packages into the virtual environment:
+7. Install required packages into the virtual environment:
 ```
 pip install -r requirements.txt
 ```
-And run pain.py file with Python 3.9:
+8. Run pain.py file with Python 3.9:
 ```
 python3.9 pain.py
 ```
-After you finish, you can exit the file
-And deactivate virtual environment:
+9. After you finish, you can exit the file, and deactivate virtual environment:
 ```
 deactivate
 ```